-The Borger, Texas, native worked his way up from an entry-level position at TracyLocke, then the largest advertising agency in the South, to become the CEO.
+A Borger, Texas, native and proud Boston College graduate, Mayor Rawlings worked his way up from an entry-level position at TracyLocke, then the largest advertising agency in the South, to become the CEO.
 Later, he took the helm of the world's largest pizza company, Pizza Hut, and grew it to record sales.
-Mayor Rawlings previously served as Chairman and Managing Partner of private equity firm CIC Partners, where he is currently the Vice Chairman.
+He previously served as Chairman and Managing Partner of private equity firm CIC Partners, where he is currently the vice chairman.

-Rawlings and his wife, Micki, live in the Preston Hollow neighborhood of North Dallas.
-Their two children, Gunnar, an educator, and Michelle, an artist, also live in the city.
+Rawlings and his wife, Micki, live in the Preston Hollow neighborhood of Dallas.
+Their daughter, Michelle, an artist, and their son, Gunnar, and his wife, Gaby, also live in Dallas.